DigiBP/DigiBP_VacherinFribourgeois/documentation/20200528_case description.md

 If the supplier has 3 or more years of industry experience, then **email address**, **price** and **industry experience** are extracted from the message.
 The **business key** is taken from the respective Google sheet and all variables are put into the Google sheet "supplierResponse", second sheet "Shortlist".
 Additionally, the **time stamp**, is stored in an additional column.

-At the end, the third Camunda process is initiated by the HTTP POST request by sending the process name and business in JSON format.